developerforce/SalesforceDurableGenericDemo/README.md

     * Query the ID of the channel by using the Workbench REST Explorer and doing a GET to `/services/data/v35.0/sobjects/StreamingChannel`.
 In thenRecentItems response, you should see the ID for `/u/TestStreaming`
     * Do a POST to `/services/data/v35.0/sobjects/StreamingChannel/<CHANNEL_ID>/push` with a payload of:
         * `{ "pushEvents": [{"payload": "first push"} ]}`
-6. Navigate to `/apex/StreamingV2Demo`.
-This Visualforce page will auto-subscribe to `/u/TestStreaming` using Generic Streaming v2
+6. Navigate to `/apex/StreamingDurableGenericDemo`.
+This Visualforce page will auto-subscribe to `/u/TestStreaming` using Durable Generic Streaming
     * This could fail if you haven't created the streaming channel and haven't pushed at least 1 event to that channel)
 7. Generate new events using on-page controls.
     * You can also push new events through the REST API per the standard [Generic Streaming documentation](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/resources_push.htm)